 Most of us know him as “Mr. Wonderful,” but at home Shark Tank‘s Kevin O’Leary is simply known as “dad” to his two kids.
-The 64-year-old — who has been married to wife Linda for going on 30 years — has two adult children: daughter Savannah, 26, and son Trevor, 23.
+The star — who has been married to wife Linda for going on 30 years — has two adult children: daughter Savannah, 26, and son Trevor, 23.

 Even though he wasn’t with his kids for Father’s Day — he was shooting for Shark Tank — Kevin says they made sure to call him.
 “I think it’s great they do and they never forget the date,” he told Closer Weekly exclusively at the 2019 Reality Television Awards.
 “It was fun to talk about it.”
 On top of that, he even took time out to call his own dad, Terry, too.